Unattended Passing Cleanup Services

 An unattended death is when a person dies and their body is not found for days, weeks, or months.
 Unattended deaths can occur for a number of reasons, including:

-* Suicide or homicide: In rare cases, an unattended death can be the result of a suicide or homicide.
+* Suicide or homicide: In some cases, an unattended death can be the result of a suicide or homicide.

 * Living alone: Unattended deaths are more common among the elderly, especially if they live alone and don't have family or friends who check on them regularly.